-We next study the relation between our measure of the novelty of a drug candidate and revenues.
-An advantage of our data is that we have estimates of revenue at the drug level, which allows us to isolate the direct effect of novel drugs on firm revenue from indirect effects due to spillovers or cannibalization of older drugs.
+We next study the relation between our novelty measure and revenues.
 To obtain data on drug revenue, we use the expenditures reported in the Medicare Expenditure Panel Survey (MEPS), which cover the 1996-2012 period.
 To match the names to Cortellis, we employ a name-matching procedure.
 The Online Appendix B provides further details on the data construction and matching procedure.
 The data is at the drug-indication-calendar year level.
 After restricting attention to drugs for which we can compute a similarity score, we are left with 21,755 observations.

-We relate our measure of novelty to the drug's log revenues using a panel version of equation (4), which now includes calendar year fixed effects.
+We relate novelty to a drug's log revenues using a panel version of Equation (4), which now includes calendar year fixed effects.
 Column (4) of Table 2 reports the estimated coefficient b from our baseline specification, which also includes controls for drug age; indication; and company effects.
 Panel D of Figure 4 provides a binned scatter-plot of the results, and Appendix Table A.8 reports results using different combinations of controls.